aineko-dev/aineko/docs/contributing_docs.md

 ## Make your changes to Aineko docs

-Aineko raw documentation is in the form of markdown files found in the `aineko/docs` directory.
+Aineko raw documentation is in the form of markdown files found in the `docs` directory.

 We use [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) to generate the documentation static site from markdown.